-The majority of prior work addresses temporal data association for tracking, relying on the temporal continuity of target state to assist in associating observations across multiple frames.
-While the problem of spatial association studied in this paper has received relatively less attention, we provide a brief overview of conventional approaches in the literature that can be extended for the spatial problem.
+The majority of prior work addresses temporal data association, which focuses on association of new measurement with existing target tracks.
+A number of techniques have been proposed in this regard, including Random Finite Set based sampling methods [4], fuzzy clustering [5], and convex optimization [6].
+These methods rely on the temporal continuity of target state to assist in associating observations across multiple time frames.
+Most of these methods are designed for a single sensor case, and extensions to multiple sensor settings are not well-known.
+In this paper, our focus is on spatial association, where the data from multiple spatially separated sensors needs to be associated within the same time frame.
+While the problem of spatial association studied in this paper has received relatively less attention, we provide a brief overview of the most widely used algorithms in the literature that can be extended for the spatial problem.

-The association problem between a pair of sensors can be optimally solved using the well-known Hungarian algorithm [4].
-However, a naive approach to extend this to multiple sensor case by factorizing into pairwise (2D) association over consecutive sensors does not work well in the presence of detection anomalies such as miss, false alarm, clutter, and close-target interactions [5].
+The association problem between a pair of sensors can be optimally solved using the well-known Hungarian algorithm [7].
+However, a naive extension to multiple sensors by factorizing into pairwise (2D) associations over consecutive sensors does not work well in the presence of detection anomalies such as miss, false alarm, clutter, and close-target interactions [8].

 The multi-sensor association problem can be formulated as the Maximum A-Posteriori (MAP) estimation of most likely chain of observations across sensors.
-In order to solve this problem, a graphical model is defined, where a node represents sensor detection and an edge represents pairwise association likelihoods [6].
-The association between the sensors is obtained by solving the Minimum Cost Maximum Flow (MCF) problem over this graph.
-A variety of methods such as Linear Programming [7], Dynamic Programming [8], [9], and push-relabel maximum flow [6] has been proposed to efficiently solve the MCF problem.
-Although those methods solve the optimization in polynomial time, they require specialized mechanisms such as expansion of observation set over successive iterations to resolve detection anomalies.
-Moreover, the complexity of the MCF problem grows quickly as $O(N^3 \log N)$ , where N is the number of sensors [6].
+In order to solve this problem, a graphical model is defined, where a node represents sensor detection and an edge between nodes represents association hypothesis with a certain probability [9].
+Association between sensors is obtained by solving the Minimum Cost Maximum Flow (MCF) problem over this graph.
+A variety of methods such as Linear Programming [10], Dynamic Programming [11], [12], and push-relabel maximum flow [9] have been proposed to efficiently solve the MCF problem.
+Although those methods solve the optimization in polynomial time, they require specialized mechanisms such as expansion of the observation set over successive iterations to resolve detection anomalies.
+Moreover, the complexity of the MCF problem grows quickly as $O(N^3 \log N)$ , where N is the number of sensors [9].
 In comparison with prior work, our approach reduces complexity by leveraging the high accuracy of sensor observations and their geometric properties.